willemodendaal/cli_things/lib/terminal/_readme.md

 About "Layers".

 This folder structure, nested layers, is an architectural experiment.
-I want to see if it helps to not "define" what a layer is for (eg. "data-access"), but to keep it more flexible, so that natural layers can evolve.
+I want to see if it helps to not "define" what a layer is for (eg. "data-access"), but to keep it more flexible, so that natural layers can evolve. - See more in `./wacky_ideas.md`

 Normal 'layer' rules apply:
 - Layers can call downward, to lower layers, but never upward.